24 outdoor kitchen ideas that blend practical design and stylish decor

 ‘A movable outdoor kitchen island is the ideal food and drink preparation surface for alfresco entertaining,’ says Hege Lundh of Lundhs.
 ‘Thanks to its flexibility and design, you can move it from the shade to the sunshine when needed and move it under cover if the weather turns.’

-If you don't like the idea of a fully covered outdoor kitchen, a pergola is a wonderful alternative.
+If you don't like the idea of a fully covered outdoor kitchen, pergola ideas are a wonderful alternative.
 Offering shade from direct sunshine but still creating an open and airy feeling, it's a smart, less permanent solution.

 The key to a successful alfresco cooking space is sufficient storage to stash everything where you need it, especially in a small outdoor kitchen.
 Ideally, you should factor weatherproof (leak and frost-resist) storage for crockery, glassware, and outdoor decor, as well as cooking utensils and fuel into your outdoor kitchen cost.